 How to disable a Nuget Feed in a .NET project

-Most of us use private Feeds in Nuget for storing our Nuget Packages.
-However, since some projects might have other security restrictions that others, it is possible that we want to disable some Feeds in our project, so that we do not have them as references.
+Most of us use private feeds in NuGet for storing our NuGet Packages.
+However, some projects might have stricter security restrictions that others, making it necessary to disable certain feeds to avoid using them as references.

-To do this “black-listing” of Feeds you can use the following configuration:
+To “blacklist” feeds, you can use the following configuration:

-First you will have to copy the default NuGet.Config file from C:\Users\XXX\AppData\Roaming\NuGet and paste it inside your Visual Studio Solution folder.
-Doing this way, the configuration of the new Nuget.Config will overwrite the default one
+1. Copy the default NuGet.Config file from C:\Users\XXX\AppData\Roaming\NuGet and paste it into your Visual Studio solution folder.
+This way, the configuration in the new NuGet.Config will overwrite the default one.

-Open the file and remove the URLs of the packageSources you do not want in the project
+2. Open the file and remove the URLs of the packageSources you do not want in the project.

-Add the keys from the removed packageSources into a new disabledPackageSources section
+3. Add the keys from the removed packageSources into a new disabledPackageSources section.

 The new Nuget.Config file should now look like this: